ivaylo-iliev/sf_logs/README.md

 -p, --password            : Password of the specified Salesforce user -s, --security_token      : Salesforce security token for the specified user -t, --type                : Type of the environment.
-Use 0 for sandbox and 1 for produciton ORG -i, --instance_url        : Url of the instance as shown in the web browser for salesforce classic after you login
+Use 0 for sandbox and 1 for produciton ORG
 ```
 Optionally you can specify an encryption password by using:
 ```